Kingcodes95/Project3CSCE/README.md

 **November 18th 1:13 AM:**
 Started Project, but just did basic Github testing to understand things!
 I will probably fully
 start the project during ThanksGiving Break!

+**November 18th 1:41 AM:**
+Added enum for the menu and also created the student struct